MicrosoftDocs/azure-dev-docs/articles/terraform/create-vm-cluster-module.md

 # Quickstart: Create an Windows VM cluster in Azure using Terraform

-This article shows you how to create a Windows VM cluster (containing 3 Windows VM instances) in Azure using Terraform.
+This article shows you how to create a Windows VM cluster (containing three Windows Server VM instances) in Azure using Terraform.

 > [!div class="checklist"]
 > * Create a random value for the Azure resource group name using [random_pet](https://registry.terraform.io/providers/hashicorp/random/latest/docs/resources/pet).